lavanya2495/Java-Battleship/README.md

 **Running unit tests (LocationTest.java example)**\
 With the Eclipse IDE opened and the Battleship project imported, right-click on LocationTest.java, select Run As, then select JUnit Test.
 Test results will be displayed in the IDE's JUnit window.

+For this example, LocationTest.java tests the paired accessor and mutator functions in Location.java.
+Half of the mutators take no parameters or only a Boolean value resulting in simple test cases.
+The other half take integer parameters.
+Equivalence class partitioning was performed for these functions and their corresponding accessor functions.

 **Code coverage analysis**\
 With the Eclipse IDE opened and the Battleship project imported, right-click on the top-level